Thursday, April 14, 2016

 Sims Settlement

 The Federal Government had settled the Cherokee claim to the area north of the Tennessee River in 1805, but the Chickasaw Nation maintained a claim to it until 1816.
-The settlement by the Sims party and others that continued to come to the area was illegal, and they became squatters or "intruders" on Indian land.
+The settlement by the Sims party and others who continued to come to the area was illegal, and they became squatters or "intruders" on Indian land.

-The growing number of white settlers entering the area alarmed the Chickasaws who threatened war if the U.S. Federal Government did not remove them.
+The growing number of white settlers entering the area alarmed the Chickasaws, who threatened war if the U.S. Federal Government did not remove them.
 To avoid bloodshed and to placate the Chickasaws, the government sent troops into this area to remove the settlers.
 This first removal was in April and May of 1809.
 Most of the settlers returned as soon as the soldiers left, and so the problem continued.
 (Continued on another side)

 canola fields

-We saw canola fields covered with yellow blooms so we stopped to take several pictures.
+We saw canola fields covered with yellow blooms, so we stopped to take several pictures.

 We finally reached the Belle Chevre Goat Factory.
-The guided tour started at 1:00PM.
-While everyone was registering for the walk, my hubby and I walked outside.
+The guided tour started at 1:00 P.M.
+While everyone was registering for the walk, my Hubby and I walked outside.
 I took several pictures of the three goats that were housed outside.

 We were given a sample of the cheese from the cheese roll.

-Everyone was guided back to the front office where we all lined up to sample the different cheeses.
+Everyone was guided back to the front office, where we all lined up to sample the different cheeses.

 Making the cheese